Angelo Brotto Amber Glass Chandelier

 Brotto graduated in 1941 on the Academy of Fine Arts in Venice distinguished himself by winning all competitions.
 He won many prizes for his outstanding works in the years that follow.

 The Esperia company was founded in 1952, with the aim of producing chandeliers, table lamps, wall lamps, floor lamps, ceiling lights, wall light panels and furniture.
-Esperia is famous for the Quasar lamp from the 60s and 70s, designed by the Venetian designer/professor Angelo Brotto.
+Esperia is famous for the Quasar lamp from the 60s and 70s.
+The Quasar is designed by the Venetian designer/professor Angelo Brotto.
 Brotto designed many beautiful lamps for Esperia in that period.
 The Esperia company still exists and they produce very beautiful lighting.
+Several of the lamps Angelo Brotto designed are still in production.

 Many thanks to Frank from Flowermountain.be for the photos and the enthusiasm.